99Abdel/Blind-Tshirt-Sorting/README.md

     else:
         name = 'None'
 ```
-The parameters `UP_LIM` and `LOW_LIM` serve as thresholds in the function utilities.recognize_color.
+The parameters `UP_LIM` and `LOW_LIM` serve as thresholds in the function `utilities.recognize_color`.
 The code snippet determines the color of a t-shirt in an analyzed frame based on the number of pixels of color 1 and color 2.
 If the number of pixels of color 1 exceeds `UP_LIM` and the number of pixels of color 2 is less than `LOW_LIM`, the t-shirt is assigned color 1.
 Conversely, if the number of pixels of color 2 exceeds `LOW_LIM` and the number of pixels of color 1 is less than `UP_LIM`, the t-shirt is assigned color 2.
 Otherwise the color assigned is None.

 - `N_FRAME` (*Deafault = 5*): number of consequtive frames that have to be acquired to assure stability
 - `FRAME_TOLL_UP` (*Deafault = 12*) and `FRAME_TOLL_LOW` (*Deafault = 2*): are implemented to ensure that the t-shirt being analyzed is in a stationary position directly in front of the camera, rather than just temporarily passing by.